 For anyone with an iPad Pro, or the latest iPad model with a focus on education, the Apple Pencil is hard to beat.

 The optional device is a great way to create art, or even take notes, using a number of great features not available to any other stylus.
 This is thanks to Apple’s grasp on both the hardware and software parts of the tablet equation.
-In many ways, the Apple Pencil is even better than Microsoft’s well-regarded Surface Pen.
+Knowing how to use the Apple Pencil makes your iPad experience much better.

 But there are a substantial number of iPad owners with tablets not compatible with Apple’s stylus.
 And many of those users are looking for a stylus to help add a new layer of usefulness to their experience.
 So we’re highlighting five great alternatives to the Apple Pencil compatible with most iPad models.